• Skip to primary navigation

 Four wooden skewers with marinated turkey on them.

-What is a kebab?
+What is a Kebab?

 A shish kebab like this, is generally meat and vegetables in a marinade that have been threaded on to a metal or wooden skewer.
 Although lamb is traditionally used, shish kebabs are also made with chicken, beef, salmon or turkey.
 Turkey isn't very traditional, but we love it for a lean alternative.